- Search The Registry

 - My Account

-*R. Kelly was born this date in 1967.
+*R. Kelly was born on this date in 1967.
 He is a Black singer, songwriter, record producer, and philanthropist.

 Robert Sylvester Kelly was born at Chicago Lying-in Hospital in the Hyde Park neighborhood of Chicago.
 He is the third of four children with an older sister and brother and a younger brother.
 His mother, Joanne Kelly, was a professional singer who raised her children in the Baptist church, where she sang lead in the choir.
 The identity of his father, who has always been absent in Kelly's life, is not publicly known.
 His family lived in the Ida B. Wells Homes public housing project in Chicago's Bronzeville neighborhood.